fderepas/unix_memo/direct_syscall.md

-This page presents how to perform direct system calls to the kernel in C and in Rust.
+This page presents how to perform direct system calls from user space to the kernel in C and in Rust.

 # Linux on x86_64

 The 64-bit system call numbers and entry vectors in Linux is given by [syscall_64.tbl](https://github.com/torvalds/linux/blob/v6.7/arch/x86/entry/syscalls/syscall_64.tbl).

 It can be found in the lib-c or in [Rust Syscall](https://docs.rs/syscalls/0.6.18/src/syscalls/arch/x86_64.rs.html) crate.

+## In C

 Here is an 'hello world' program in C with direct Linux system calls in assembly:
 ```c